-In the 14th century, the principal local family (the Ingilby family) moved the village to the north and started to build Ripley Castle.
-700 years later, the Ingilby family still own and occupy the castle – the current residents are the 28th generation!
+In the 14th century, the principal local family (the Ingilby family) moved Ripley village to the north and started to build Ripley Castle.
+700 years later, the Ingilby family still owns and occupies the castle – the current residents are the 28th generation!

-While neither as significant or as grand as some of Britain’s better-known castles, Ripley Castle has plenty to offer the discerning visitor, with picturesque architecture, colourful history, a fabulous female heroine, and stunning gardens.
+While neither as significant nor as grand as some of Britain’s better-known castles, Ripley Castle estate has plenty to offer the discerning visitor, with picturesque architecture, colourful history, a fabulous female heroine, and stunning gardens.

 I’ve visited Ripley village many times; however, this was my first visit to the Castle itself, which has survived wars and plagues and narrowly escaped destruction during the civil war.
 Today it’s packed with a treasure trove of historic family treasures.

 What to See and Do at Ripley Castle and Gardens

 Some of the highlights include the magnificent spiral stairway in the old tower and the secret rooms and hiding places (including a priest hole) used by Catholics to escape persecution during the reign of Protestant monarchs after the death of “Bloody Mary”.